expo/expo/docs/pages/versions/unversioned/sdk/screen-capture.md

 ### `isAvailableAsync()`

-Returns whether the Screen Capture API is enabled on the current device.
+Returns whether the Screen Capture API is available on the current device.

 #### Returns